Background

 Inhaled water instead of air,

-Knelt in the sand waiting to feel the sword on my neck.
+Knelt in the sand waiting to feel the sword

 They ask me if I have no beliefs.